kevxo/enigma2008/README.md

     I broke down my project in four classes: Encryption, Decryption, Cracking, and Enigma.

 ### Ruby Coventions
   - For ruby convention I was able to make classes that made sense and used correct syntax and indentation.
-One thing for sure is I have three methods that are more than ten lines long.
 Most enumerables that I chose made sense on why I used them.
 The only time I used a hash is when I created one for encrypt, decrypt, and crack.
 I used arrays because I found it to make more sense to use.

 ### Test Driven Development